andrasq/node-qheap/Readme.md

 ### remove( )

 remove and return the item at the root of the heap (the next item in the sequence), and rebalance the tree.
+When empty, returns `undefined`.

 ### peek( )

 return the item at the root of the heap, but do not remove it.
+When empty, returns `undefined`.

 ### length